Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Nevada Stats and Trends

-- Nevada has three wins against the spread in five games this season.
+- In Nevada's five games this year, it has three wins against the spread.

 - The Wolf Pack have been favored by 14 points or more two times this season and covered the spread in one of them.

-- Nevada is 2-1 against the spread and 3-0 overall in games when it records more than 31.0 points.
+- When Nevada records more than 31 points, it is 2-1 against the spread and 3-0 overall.

-- The Wolf Pack average 443.0 yards per game, just 5.7 more than the 437.3 the Rainbow Warriors give up per matchup.
+- The Wolf Pack collect 443 yards per game, just 5.7 more than the 437.3 the Rainbow Warriors give up per contest.

-- In games that Nevada picks up more than 437.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- Nevada is 1-1 against the spread and 2-0 overall when the team piles up more than 437.3 yards.

-- This year, the Wolf Pack have three turnovers, 13 fewer than the Rainbow Warriors have takeaways (16).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.